No. 445 Squadron RCAF

 No. 445 Squadron RCAF was a short-lived post World War II squadron of the Royal Canadian Air Force.

 The unit was formed in 1953 at CFB North Bay and equipped with CF-100 Canuck.
 It relocated to CFB Uplands shortly afterwards.

 In 1956 No 445 relocated to RCAF Station Marville in France becoming an All-weather Fighter squadron.
-The squadron was disbanded in 1962 when the CF-100 were retired by the RCAF.
+The squadron was disbanded in 1962 when the CF-100 was retired by the RCAF.